Antimicrobial resistance in 10 elementary statements

 - Developing new (classes of) antibiotics and other antimicrobial products to which no resistance exists as yet.
 This strategy includes the reuse of older antibiotics, revitalization of previously written off antibiotics as well as the registration of existing commercially available antibiotics for novel indications.

-- Developing alternative antimicrobial strategies which pave the road to entirely new therapeutic approaches to treat bacteria and other microorganisms such as phage therapy, CRISP-CAS, nanomaterials, the use of natural products as well as other strategies.
+- Developing alternative antimicrobial strategies which pave the road to entirely new preventive and therapeutic approaches to bacteria and other microorganisms such as Phage therapy, CRISP-CAS, the use of Nano, Polymer, Resin and Coatings technologies and products, Natural products as well as other innovative strategies.